Skip to main content

 What if I'm denied disability benefits?

-Do I have to use an attorney?
+Do I have to use an advocate?

-How much do disability attorneys charge?
+How much do disability advocates charge?

 What's the difference between SSDI and SSI?